connxio/docs/docs/integrations/adapters/inbound/azure-storage.md

   - **Regex Filter**: An inclusive regex filter that lets you pick only the messages matching the supplied regex.
 We use the standard C# regex syntax.
 (Blob)
   - **Data Lake**: Enables data lake functionality for blob.
 (Blob)
   - **Pure Message Sending**: Adapter expects the actual message to be sent on the queue instead of the SasUri.
 (Queue)
   - **Query Table**: Enable to receive rows based on queries.
 If disabled all rows will be fetched.
+(Table)

 - **Wrapper**:
   <div style={{maxWidth: '400px'}}>